QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 git push # upload your changes to your fork of QM.
 You might need to add `origin <minecraft version>` at the end if git complains about a missing upstream branch
 ```

-Once you pushed your changes to your fork, go to [QM's Pull Requests tab](https://github.com/QuiltMC/quilt-mappings/pulls),
+Once you pushed your changes to your fork, go to [QM's Pull Requests tab][QM PRs], and click the "Compare & Pull
-and click the "Compare & Pull Request" button in the note about your recent changes.
-Fill in the title and description of
+Request" button in the note about your recent changes.
+Fill in the title and description of your PR, submit it, and wait
-your PR, submit it, and wait for your changes to be reviewed and accepted.
-Again, there's a more in-depth explanation of
+for your changes to be reviewed and accepted.
+Again, there's a more in-depth explanation of the PR process in
-the PR process in [CONTRIBUTING.md](https://github.com/QuiltMC/quilt-mappings/blob/HEAD/CONTRIBUTING.md).
+[the contributing documentation][QM CONTRIBUTING.md].

 ### Using the edited mappings